-Traditional Business Loans
+Traditional Business Funding

-Traditional business loans from a banking institution do not make it easy for small business owners to access funding.
+Traditional business funding from a banking institution do not make it easy for small business owners to access funding.
 You may wonder why that happens?
 And what choices you are left with when it does?

-Lending Reforms on Traditional Business Loans
+Funding Reforms on Traditional Business Funds

 Using a Business Credit Card

 Many small business owners use a business credit card as a form of working capital.
-Accessing financing through a line of credit on a credit card to make purchases and cash withdraws can help to sustain a business.
+Accessing funding through a line of credit on a credit card to make purchases and cash withdraws can help to sustain a business.

 But remember, like a personal credit card, a business credit card also carries an interest charge.
 If you are only paying the minimum amount due each month, you will be charged interest on the total amount every billing cycle.